kmallea/cherry/README.md

 				});

-Options

 **Options**

      - isDev : true //when set true will show console messages for *Cherry.tools.log();*
      - logToPage : true, // when true *Cherry.tools.log();* is displayed in the #cherryLogger div
      - logToConsole : true, // when true *Cherry.tools.log();* is displayed in the console
      - onInit : null, // a function to run when initiation is complete
      - initPages : true, // run the init file for the *pageSection* value
      - cherryFilesPath : 'cherry_files', // path to folder for cherry files
      - cherryModulePath : '/modules/', // path for modules that live inside of cherry files
      - cherryInitsPath : '/inits/', // path for init files that cherry will autoload
      - cherryInitStrName : 'init_', // string to prepend to *pageSection* option that will create autoload init files
      - pageSection : 'home', // a unique name for a page.
 Used to auto run init scripts
      - requiredModules : null, // module name or full path of a module (.js file) Methods
 -------